Social Work & Human Services Student Resources

 Grade Appeal Procedures

-KSU's grade appeal procedures can be found here.
-Please note that KSU policy requires grade appeals must be submitted to the Department Chair within 20 business days after the first day of classes of the next academic term after the academic term in which the final grade was awarded.
+Please note that KSU policy requires that grade appeals must be submitted to the Department Chair within 20 business days after the first day of classes of the next academic term after the academic term in which the final grade was awarded.

-To submit a grade appeal, please download and complete the department's grade appeal form, then attach the completed form and any relevant documentation and submit them in an e-mail to Dr. Monica Nandan, Department Chair.
-After submission, you should receive confirmation that your appeal has been received within one working day.
+To submit a grade appeal, please download and complete the department's grade appeal form, then attach the completed form and any relevant documentation and submit them in an e-mail to the department chair.

 MSW Alumni Data